-California based Extreme Metal titans Suicide Silence are slated to return with Become The Hunter on February 14, 2020, thanks to Nuclear Blast.
+California based Extreme Metal titans Suicide Silence is slated to return with Become The Hunter on February 14th, 2020, thanks to Nuclear Blast.
 Get ready for a Saint Valentine’s Day Massacre!

 The California Deathcore outfit formed in 2002, and delivered their massive debut full-length, The Cleansing, in 2007.
 With great things happening for the band, they would go on to release two more albums—2009’s No Time to Bleed and 2011’s The Black Crown—before an unforeseeable tragedy struck with the loss of Vocalist Mitch Lucker.
 While other bands might have folded under the weight of their pain, the remaining members of Suicide Silence—Guitarists Mark Heylmun and Chris Garza, Bassist Dan Kenny, and Drummer Alex Lopez—opted to soldier on in honor of their brother.
 Thus, with the addition of Eddie Hermida (ex-All Shall Perish), they would go on to triumphantly deliver an additional two LPs, 2014’s You Can’t Stop Me and 2017’s Suicide Silence, all as they continued to rack up mileage across the globe.

 Now, for 2020, the boys are back and more brutal than ever.
 Forget the “clean” vocals that were introduced last time around, and prepare yourself for the eviscerating Become The Hunter.
 Produced by Steve Evetts (Sepultura, The Dillinger Escape Plan), mixed by Josh Wilbur (Lamb of God, Trivium), and mastered by Ted Jensen (Pantera, Slipknot), the 11-song collection marks the band’s sixth full-length release overall and their third with Hermida.